top of page

 The Larëvat Community - has 50 small Farming families.

-the amazing caramel, toffee flavours of these beans.
+as the world discovers the amazing caramel, milky flavours of these beans.

-The Beans from Papua New Guinea are grown and certified organic in Cocoalands
+The Beans from PAPUA NEW GUINEA are grown and certified organic in Cocoalands

 on the Manabo Plantation, Cloudy Bay, Abau District in Central Province.

-We met Grower Kingston Kamuri at a NZ chocolate show in 2021 and loved seeing him taste
+We met Grower Kingston Kamuri at a NZ chocolate show in 2022 and

-In 2023 we were lucky to be able to travel and visit with Kingstan on his family land and meet the Cacao Team.
+In 2023 we were lucky to be able to travel and visit with Kingstan and

-The fermenting and drying of the beans is done on site at Manabo.
+the beans is done on site at Manabo.

-OTHER Ingredients:
+Other Ingredients:

 Raw cane sugar is from Paraguay (through Trade Aid), certified organic and fairly traded.

-NZ milk powder ~ we use for the dairy bars is not organic.
+NZ milk powder, we use for the dairy bars is not organic.

 Ginger spice, certified organic.